KDE/kde-builder/doc/using-kde-builder/basic-features.md

 - The path to the KDE-provided pkg-config is added automatically to `PKG_CONFIG_PATH`.
 This means that you do not need to use [set-env](#conf-set-env) to add these.

+Note that this does not apply if you are using custom toolchain file, for example with [cmake-toolchain](#conf-cmake-toolchain).

 (build-priority)=
 ## Changing kde-builder's build priority